-You have an allowance of up to \$250 per calendar year for a combination of routine prescription contacts, routine prescription lenses, routine vision frames, and/or upgrades, such as tinting.
++ The cost sharing for routine vision hardware does not count to \$250 per calendar year for a prescription contacts, routine upgrades, such as tinting.
 This means we will pay up to \$250 per calendar year for routine vision hardware.
 Routine prescription contact lens fitting services are included under the routine vision hardware benefit.
 Any amount billed by the provider above the allowance will be your responsibility.
 You are not limited to a network provider.